t-d-k/LibreCrypt/docs/getting_started.md

 Enter your volume's keyphrase, and click "OK".
 If the correct keyphrase has been entered, the volume will be mounted and shown in the main DoxBox window.

-<SPAN class="tip">  To reduce the time taken DoxBox spends mounting volumes, see the FAQ [How can I speed DoxBox up when mounting my volumes?](FAQ.htm#bm)  </SPAN>
+<SPAN class="tip">  To reduce the time taken DoxBox spends mounting volumes, see the FAQ [How can I speed DoxBox up when mounting my volumes?](FAQ.md#bm)  </SPAN>

 If this is the first time you have mounted a particular volume after creating it, you will need to format the virtual drive before it can be used.
-To do so, select the mounted volume shown in the main DoxBox window, and select the "Tools | Format..." menuitem.
+To do so, select the mounted volume shown in the main DoxBox window, and select the "Tools | Format..." menu-item.
 The standard MS Windows format utility will be displayed, and should be used to carry out the format.

-If you wish to use your volume on both PCs _and_ PDAs, or with DoxBox Explorer, it should be formatted on a PC as either FAT or FAT32 (see also the FAQ on [PDA formatting.](FAQ.htm#bl))
+If you wish to use your volume on both PCs or with DoxBox Explorer, it should be formatted on a PC as either FAT or FAT32

 <SPAN CLASS="security_tip">
 To increase security, it is recommended that after a volume is formatted, it is overwritten with random data.
 However, this process can take some time and may be skipped if required.
-See section on [plausible deniability](plausible_deniability.htm) for further details
+See section on [plausible deniability](plausible_deniability.md) for further details
 </SPAN>

 Once mounted, a virtual drive can be used in the same way _as any other drive_ (e.g. they will appear in Windows Explorer and in Open/Save dialogs shown by applications); transparently encrypting and decrypting your files as and when needed.